dmastrop/terraform-aws2-vprofile-full-stack-implementation_project26_Hardened_VPC/README.md

 ## Security groups

 The security groups are much the same as the nonsecuritized setup.
 Can allow SSH from MyIP only but other than that the security groups are the same.
+Adding HTTPS to the loadbalancer in the Elasticbeanstalk environment will add the 443 to the indbound security group.

 ## Optionally encrypt the EBS volumes with the KMS key